utPLSQL/utPLSQL-PLSQL-Developer/README.md

 The utPLSQL Plugin integrates [utPLSQL](https://utplsql.org) with [Allround Automations PL/SQL Developer](https://www.allroundautomations.com/products/pl-sql-developer/).

-## Running Tests
+## Running Tests and Code Coverage

-The plugin adds a Button to the Tools ribbon to execute all tests of the current user.
+The plugin adds a Button to the Tools ribbon to execute all tests of the current user or run code coverage.

 ![img.png](screenshots/tools_ribbon.png)

-In the object browser on Packages or Users there is a context menu entry to run the tests of either the packages or the users.
+In the object browser on Packages or Users there is a context menu entry to run the tests or code coverage of either the packages or the users.

 ![img.png](screenshots/context_menu.png)

 ## Viewing Results

 The results are opened in a new window.
+If you've chosen code coverage the coverage report will be opened in the default browser.

 ![img.png](screenshots/result_window.png)